Dry Needling Mapaville, MO

 Dry Needling Greater Mapaville, MO.
-It’s hard to describe how it feels when pain and lack of mobility in our bodies keep us from the the things we love doing, or even make basic movements like climbing the stairs challenging or even impossible.
-At Axes Physical Therapy in Mapaville, MO, we are constantly looking for new and treatments that have been demonstrated through research to help Mapaville, MO residents get back to their active lifestyle, or just finally live pain free again.
-Dry needling has proven to be an indispensable tool for many of our patients that eases pain, releases tension, and restores mobility.
-All of our treatment plans are personalized for each client, their ailment, and the life they want to live.
-Contact Axes Physical Therapy in Mapaville, MO online or call the location most convenient for you and we will guide you toward true pain relief and freedom of mobility.
-While it might sound to good to be true, with our tailored care you will be skipping out the door in no time.
+It’s hard to describe how devastating it can be when pain and lack of mobility in our bodies keep us from the activities we love, or even make basic tasks like picking something up off the ground painful or even impossible.
+At Axes Physical Therapy in Mapaville, MO, we are constantly looking for new and treatments that have been demonstrated through research to help Mapaville, MO residents recover from their injuries or chronic pain and get back to the activities they love the most.
+Dry needling has proven to be an invaluable tool for many of our patients that eases pain, releases tension, and restores mobility.
+All of our treatment plans are personalized for each client, the pain or injury that’s affecting them, and the activity level they’re striving to get back to.
+Contact Axes Physical Therapy in Mapaville, MO online or call the location closest to you and we will guide you away from chronic pain and back to the activities you love.
+Though it may be hard to believe now, with our customized care you will be sprinting down the field, jogging through the park, or just painlessly going through daily life sooner than you think.

 What is Dry Needling? | Mapaville, MO Physical Therapy

-Dry needling, also referred to as trigger point dry needling, employs thin filiform needles to pierce the skin and underlying muscles and connective tissue in order to relieve frequent pain, enhance range of motion and return you to the physical lifestyle your used to.
-Physical therapists often use it to amplify the effects of a broader physical therapy regiment that can include posture correction, exercises, electrical stimulation, and more.
-Dry needling should only ever be carried out by medical professionals in Mapaville, MO, such as the professional and skilled physical and occupational therapists at Axes.
+Dry needling, also referred to as trigger point dry needling, employs thin filiform needles to pierce the skin and underlying muscles and connective tissue in order to relieve frequent pain, enhance range of motion and return you to feeling like you again.
+Physical therapists often use it to amplify the effects of a broader treatment plan that can include posture education, stretching, heat therapy, and more.
+Dry needling should only ever be performed by medical professionals in Mapaville, MO, such as the professional and skilled physical and occupational therapists at Axes.

 Dry needling is often used to treat myofascial pain.
-“Myofacial” comes from Greek, with myo meaning muscles and fascia meaning a “flat band,” or the connective tissue inside and surrounding the muscles.
-Myofascial pain is known as a chronic pain condition that can drastically limit people in their daily lives for months or even years.
-In our experience and based on our research, dry needling is an easy and affordable option for Mapaville, MO residents who are saddled by the increasing cost of medication or have been frustrated by poor results from other treatments.
+The root myo refers to your muscles, while fascia refers to the connective tissue between the muscles.
+Myofascial pain is considered a chronic pain condition that can significantly limit people in their daily lives for months or even years.
+We’ve found that dry needling is a simple and economical pain reliever for Mapaville, MO residents who are burdened with the rising cost of prescription meds or have been frustrated by poor results from other treatments.

-We’ve also found trigger point dry needling to be effective for Mapaville, MO patients with:
+We’ve also found trigger point dry needling to be effective for Mapaville, MO residents with:

-If you’ve been vexed by treatments that just aren’t working and are wondering if you’ll ever get back to the lifestyle and routine you love and had grown accustomed to, schedule a free screening for your injury or chronic pain with one of our knowledgeable physical and occupational therapists to discover if dry needling could finally be the solution you’ve been waiting for.
+If you’ve been flummoxed by ineffective treatments in the past and are getting anxious to get back to the lifestyle and routine you love and had grown accustomed to, make an appointment for a free screening for your injury or chronic pain with one of our knowledgeable physical and occupational therapists to learn if dry needling could finally be the solution you’ve been waiting for.

 How Does Dry Needling Work? | Mapaville, MO Physical Therapy

-Dry needling works by focusing on specific areas or regions, known as trigger points, that are the root cause of limiting pain.
-The pain may either be specific to the trigger point, or radiate out to affect an entire region of your body.
-Trigger points are segments of inflamed taut or irritated muscles or tissue that restrict the flow of blood to that muscle.
-That means the affected area is not able to heal properly.
-By gently piercing or tearing damaged muscles or tissue, your Axes physical therapist in Mapaville, MO helps prompt an instinctive response in your nervous system; the micro-tears signal the body to heal the muscle and tissue and return blood flow, oxygen, and essential nutrients into the area.
+With dry needling, we treat patients by focusing on specific areas or regions, known as trigger points, that are the root cause of limiting pain.
+The trigger point can either affect a localized area or affect an entire joint or muscle group.
+Trigger points are sections of damaged tensed or stressed muscles or tissue that restrict the flow of blood to that muscle.
+That makes recovery more difficult.
+By lightly piercing or tearing damaged muscles or tissue, your Axes physical therapist in Mapaville, MO helps prompt an instinctive response in your nervous system; the micro-tears signal the body to heal the muscle and tissue and promote the flow of blood and crucial nutrients into the area.
 Also, the needles will prompt a “twitch” response by sending Axons, or nerve fibers, to the affected areathat will make the trigger point less irritable.
-That tells the brain to release endorphins, the body’s own, homegrown pain reliever.
+That causes the brain to release endorphins, the body’s own, homegrown feel-good hormone.

 Dry Needling Mapaville, MO | Pain Management | Trigger Point Dry Needling Near Mapaville